johnpyp/edgedb/docs/cli/edgedb_instance/edgedb_instance_create.rst

     The new EdgeDB instance name.

 :cli:synopsis:`--nightly`
-    Use the nightly server for this instance.
+    Uses the nightly server for this instance.

 :cli:synopsis:`--default-database=<default-database>`
     Specifies the default database name (created during